Sham2003/SMS-Locker/README.md

 3. Connect a device (recommended) or use an emulator (enable SMS in emulator).
 4. Run the app.

+**ADMIN APP:** THE app requires DEVICE_ADMIN FEATURE as it is a security app for your personal use.
+You can review the code it needs that admin permission to lock the app

 **Permissions:** The app requires `RECEIVE_SMS`, `READ_SMS` (if reading existing messages), `ACCESS_FINE_LOCATION` (for locate), and optionally `POST_NOTIFICATIONS` on newer Android versions.
 Compose screens include runtime permission flows.

 ---